btigi/iixando/iiMods/Readme-Xando.txt

  To reach the new content, you must start a new SoA game and process through character generation as normal.
 Once character generation is complete, you should begin Xando.

+  If there is any interest, I may continue work on Xando.

 +) Section 2.
 Requirements
 ==========================
   Xando REQUIRES ToB.
 It is recommended that the latest BG2:ToB patch (v.
 26498) is also installed.